 Wrapping Up: Be Mindful, Be Respectful

 Thanks for reading!
-To keep improving, revisit these concepts regularly and practice conscious communication.
-The more you do it, the more natural it becomes!
+To continue to grow, include these ideas in your regular reflections and experiment with conscious communication.
+The more you do it, the easier it gets!